milanglacier/yarepl.nvim/extensions/README.md

-In addition to the general `<plug>` keymap created by yarepl.nvim (for example `<Plug>(REPLSendLine-aider)`), aider.lua provides a set of additional `<Plug>` mappings to enhanve the experience with aider.
+In addition to the general `<plug>` keymap created by yarepl.nvim (for example `<Plug>(REPLSendLine-aider)`), aider.lua provides a set of additional `<Plug>` mappings to enhance the experience with aider.
 Here are the available `<Plug>` mappings:

 - `<Plug>(REPLSendLine-aider)`: Send current line to aider